tomthestrom/drag-drop-board-list/README.md

 This is my attempt at reverse engineering the functionality of dragging and dropping the list elements on Trello board using [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) as a way of getting familiar with [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

-The styling of the elements and the whole structure of the HTML document is made for illustratory purposes, my true focus lied in implementing the functionality with vanilla javascript only.
-The only exception is made by using the [throttle function by Lodash](https://lodash.com/docs/4.17.15#throttle) to throttle drag events.

 To run the project:
 1. Download/clone this repo
 2. Open the terminal in this project's directory and run ```npm install```.